 The buckshot punch reportedly was a hard right to the jaw, followed by a left-right feint before another hard right.

 A card refers to a program of boxing, generally consisting of four to six bouts, sometimes more.

 Catchweight (or catch weight) refers to boxers coming in at no specified weight for their bout.
 Traditionally, they would meet in middle of their usual weight divisions.

-A cauliflower ear describes the destruction of the underlying cartilage framework of the outer ear (pinnae), usually caused by either infection or trauma, resulting in a thickening of the ear.
+In this boxing words list, the term 'cauliflower ear' describes the destruction of the underlying cartilage framework of the outer ear (pinnae), usually caused by either infection or trauma, resulting in a thickening of the ear.
 Classically, blood collects (hematoma) between the ear cartilage and the skin.

 There is a marked thickening of the entire ear which may be so extensive that the shape of the ear becomes unrecognizable.
 The ear is said to look like a piece of cauliflower.
 It is typically seen in wrestlers and boxers who have had repeated trauma to the ear.